pendragon-andyh/junox/README.md

 - The start-up is a bit glitchy (because new objects are being created when the first note is played, and because the JavaScript JIT engine needs time to optimise the code).
 - The parameter-smoothing uses low pass filters.
 Check if linear-smoothing sounds good-enough.
 - There are a bunch of expensive calculations (Power, Exp, etc.).
-Check if lookup tables would be faster, and check if we can calculate less often (i.e. eighth-sample).
+Check if lookup tables would be faster, and check if we can calculate less often (i.e. every eighth-sample).
 - Use SharedAudioBuffer to communicate between the Node and Processor (instead of MessagePort).

 ### Documentation